To create a new bot, select “Create Bot" in the bot dashboard.

-Customize the bot’s global settings with a name and icon.
-Insert allocation and position limits, and the bot is ready.
-Global settings can be edited at any time but must be entered when a bot is created.
+Global settings can be edited anytime but must be entered when a bot is created.

 Give your bot a name.
-Naming the bot makes it easy to remember the bot’s purpose, inputs, and methodology.
+Naming the bot makes it easy to remember the bot’s purpose, inputs, and strategy.
 As you add more bots to your portfolio, it is important for the name to be easily identifiable to help keep you organized.

-Set the total allocation for the bot.
-The allocation is the total capital available for the bot to open positions.
-The bot will not enter new positions beyond the allocation limit.
+Allocation is the total capital available for the bot to open positions.
+The bot will not enter new positions if it exceeds the allocation limit.
 Bot allocation limits are calculated at position entry.

 Allocation is different than risk or position limits.
-Allocation is the total purchasing power available to the bot to open new positions.
+Allocation is the total purchasing power the bot has to open new positions.
 Risk defines the maximum amount that can be lost on a single position and can be set as a dollar or percentage amount in the automation editor.

 Market conditions at position closing may cause increased capital allocations beyond the calculated maximum risk at position entry.
-If the market is illiquid or bid-ask spreads are wide, bots have the potential to risk more capital at position exit than was allocated at position entry.
+If the market is illiquid or bid-ask spreads are wide, bots have the potential to risk more capital when the position is closed than was allocated at entry.

-If you manually override a position, the Option Alpha platform no longer communicates with the position, and the position will not count against position limits or capital allocation limits.
+If you manually override a position, the Option Alpha platform no longer communicates with the position The position will not count against position limits or capital allocation limits.
 You may need to re-consider your bot’s capital allocation limit if you manually override positions.

 Position Limits - Daily

+You must also set daily and total position limits when creating a bot.
 Bot scanners and other entry automations automatically turn off when a position limit is reached.
-You must set daily and total position limits when a bot is created.

 Position Limits - Total